Last updated: May 29, 2026

 Call 911 if someone is in immediate danger, needs emergency medical help, or may be harmed right now.

-For aging or disability help that is urgent but not a 911 emergency, start with the ADRC page or call 1-800-432-2080.
+For urgent aging or disability help that is not a 911 emergency, use the state ADRC page or call 1-800-432-2080.
 The same state contact area lists Adult Protective Services at 1-866-654-3219 and the Long-Term Care Ombudsman at 1-866-451-2901.

 If you are helping an older adult from outside New Mexico, the national Eldercare Locator can also route you to local aging offices by ZIP code.